hadley/adv-r/Function-operators.md

 For each class, we'll show you useful function operators, and show you how you can use them as alternative means of describing tasks in R: as combinations of multiple functions instead of combinations of arguments to a single function.
 The goal is not to provide an exhaustive list of every possible functional operator that you could come up with, but to show a selection and demonstrate how well they work together and in concert with functionals.
 You will need to think about and experiment with what function operators help you solve recurring problems with your work.
 The examples in this chapter come from five years of creating function operators in different packages, and from reading about useful operators in other languages.

-At a higher level, function operators allow you to define specialised languages for solving wide classes of problems.
-The building blocks are simple functions, which you combine together with function operators to solve more complicated problems.
-The final section of the chapter shows how you can do this to build a language that specifies what arguments to a function should look like.

 ## Add additional behaviour

 The first class of FOs are those that leave the inputs and outputs of a function unchanged, but add some extra behaviour.
 In this section, we'll see functions that: